SinixND/roguelike/README.md

 - [ ] Keep filtered list of map tiles to render
 - [ ] Character triggers edgePan
 - [ ] Changeable key bindings
-    - Does GameScene(?) hold Buttons that get funcitons assigned? (https://gameprogrammingpatterns.com/command.html)
-    - CHOSEN: Actions (will not change) look for appropriate input (could be changed)

 ## Longterm